Swiftly discharge all air/gas in pipes upon startup

 - processes which require expedited water supply

-- water supply pipes, water tanks, water pumps, fire extinguishing systems (VAS, VA)
+- water supply pipes, water tanks, water pumps (VAS, VA)

 - storage tanks for non-water liquids (VS1A, non-flammable and non-corrosive liquids)